 P.O.S.H. , in the Tree Studios building at 613 N. State St., is an eclectic shop in the River North neighborhood specializing in rare, one-of-a-kind gift items perfect for those who are hard to buy for.
 You'll come across interesting conversation pieces such as flea market finds, fine china and glassware, and vintage hotel silver.

 Lincoln ParkAlthough it's the unrivaled centerpiece of the Chicago shopping experience, The Magnificent Mile isn't the only game in town.
 About 2 miles north in the affluent Lincoln Park neighborhood, several blocks west of its namesake park, is a shopping district with a far more intimate, low-profile character.
 Instead of skyscrapers and vertical malls, the buildings here are mostly beautifully ornamented Victorian row houses with fanciful turrets and three- and four-story brick commercial buildings.
-The easiest way to get there is to take the Brown Line train to Armitage Avenue.
+The easiest way to travel there is to take the Brown Line train to Armitage Avenue.
 Shops are concentrated along Armitage east to Halsted Street, on Halsted north to Webster Avenue, and on Webster west of Halsted.

 Big-box stores and national chains such as Jos.
 A. Bank can be found along the Clybourn Corridor, a commercial district centered on and around Clybourn Avenue between Wrightwood Avenue in the north and Larrabee Street in the south.